thatrobotguy/ABB_IRB_1600_Setup/README.md

 But if you are in manual mode it is easier to just turn of this safety.
 [This link](https://answers.ros.org/question/196586/how-do-i-disable-execution_duration_monitoring/) has more discussions about this problem.

 You may also encounter [this issue](https://github.com/qboticslabs/mastering_ros/issues/24) while trying to drive the robot.
 Also, if you are wanting to listen to transforms, you need to create a listener AFTER you call `initnode(argc, argv, "mynodename")`.
 This means that you cannot create a global variable listener outside of `main()` or `rosrun mypackage mynodewithtflisteners` will not work.

+## Updates

+I have decided that, given the amount of changes to the `abb_experimental` ros package, that it is best to simply fork it into my own github account and then modify everything there.
+Not only are the 3 launch files changed, but the .urdf and .xacro are also incorrect.
+Link 2 is actually 0.7 meters long, not 0.485 meters long (1.45 meter robot, not the 1.2 as stated before: both are the 6kg version).
+Simply clone [this repository](https://github.com/thatrobotguy/abb_experimental) instead of the stock `abb_experimental` repository and the edits will be taken care of for you. __Do note, however, that THE COLLISION PROTECTION IS NOW BROKEN__.
+This means that the robot could destroy itself until this is fixed.
+I will have to ask around about this.
+Ideally, this would be in a package called `abb_irb1600_6_145_moveit_config`, but I have not gotten that far yet.
+I have simply been reusing the `abb_irb1600_6_12_moveit_config` ros package.
+Once this is done, I can merge with the original repository hosted by [these guys](https://github.com/ros-industrial).

 #### More good links:
 ```